-In 1994, Roger Morton, writing for the New Music Express, revealed that Orbital‘s Paul Hartnoll had a recurring nightmare from childhood about the end of the world.
+In 1994, Roger Morton, writing for the New Musical Express, revealed that Orbital‘s Paul Hartnoll had a recurring nightmare from childhood about the end of the world, that he relayed while contemplating the guts of a Russian nuclear submarine.

 “I’d be looking down the hill towards the sea and you’d see the mushroom cloud go up,” Paul told Morton.
 “You’d feel your bowel loosen and this warm feeling of horror.
 I could see my dad doubling up in pain.
 And then I’d turn round and try and go into the caravan, and someone would say, ‘You can’t go in there,’ and I’d say, ‘Why not?’ and they’d say, ‘Don’t you realize you’re dead?'”